|

 Email Etiquette

 Most job applicants are well intentioned and aim to please an overworked human resources professional or headhunter.
-However, they rarely look at the process from the other side, and therefore, inadvertently commit goofs that disadvantage them in the selection process.
-Here are a few helpful hints that will maximize your chances of breaking through the resume email clutter.
+However, they rarely look at the process from the other side, and, therefore, inadvertently commit goofs that disadvantage them in the selection process.
+Here are a few helpful hints that will maximize your chances of breaking through the résumé email clutter.

-Home Page | The Laurie Mitchell Difference | Job Search Information | Sample Resumes Client List | Contact Us
+Home Page | The Laurie Mitchell Difference | Job Search Information | Sample Resumès Client List | Contact Us

-© Copyright 2005.
+© Copyright 2010.
 Laurie Mitchell & Company, Inc.

 |